juglab/MicroSSIM/README.md

 dynamic range than the original images.
 This can lead to a poor performance of SSIM.

 The metrics normalizes the images using background subtraction and a more appropriate range estimation.
-It then estimates a range-invariant factor used to scale the image compared to the target (original image or ground truth).
+It then estimates a scaling factor used to scale the image to the target (original image or ground truth).
 The metric is then computed similarly to the SSIM.

 MicroSSIM is easily extensible to other SSIM-like metrics, such as Multi-Scale SSIM